TN celebrates 75th Independence Day | Law-Order

 - India

-The country's 75th Independence Day was celebrated across Tamil Nadu on Sunday with usual fervour.
+The country's 75th Independence Day was celebrated across Tamil Nadu on Sunday with fervour.

 Governor Banwarilal Purohit hoisted the national flag and took the salute of the CRPF personnel, the Raj Bhavan said.